flatpak/flatpak-docs/docs/building-introduction.rst

 Building Introduction
 =====================

-:doc:`first-build` has already provided a quick demonstration of how applications get built with with Flatpak.
+:doc:`first-build` has already provided a quick demonstration of how applications get built with Flatpak.
 This page provides an additional general overview of what's involved.

 flatpak-builder
 ---------------